jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 Passing `monitoring = True` when creating the Flow will enable the monitoring on **all the Pods** of your Flow.
 ````

-If you want to enable the monitoring only on the Gateway, you need to first enable the feature for then entire Flow, and then disable it for the Executor which you are not interested in.
+If you want to enable the monitoring only on the Gateway, you need to first enable the feature for the entire Flow, and then disable it for the Executor which you are not interested in.

 ```python
 Flow(monitoring=True).add(monitoring=False, ...).add(monitoring=False, ...)